Pig-faced women: Origins

 While earlier stories of humans with the appearance of animals are common, prior to the 17th century there are no recorded European stories of humans with the faces of pigs.
 (An 1829 paper in the Quarterly Journal of Science, Literature, and the Arts claims that the legend was circulating in Paris in 1595 but offers no detail or corroborating evidence.)
 The earliest versions of the story of the pig-faced woman appear to have originated roughly simultaneously in England, Holland and France, and to have become prevalent in England in late 1639.
 A 1904 paper in Volkskunde magazine by Dutch historian and antiquarian Gerrit Jacob Boekenoogen traces the earliest forms of the legend as appearing in 1638 or 1639.

 The earliest surviving version of the legend is a Dutch print about an Amsterdam woman named Jacamijntjen Jacobs.
 In 1621 Jacobs, while pregnant, was approached one day by a female beggar accompanied by three children, who pleaded that her children were starving.
 Jacobs told the beggar, "Take away your filthy pigs, I will not give you anything."
 The woman replied "Are these my children pigs?
 May God then give you such pigs as I have here!"
-Jacobs' daughter was born with the head and face of a pig, and at the time of publication in 1638–39 the daughter, by then in her teens, supposedly ate from a trough and spoke in a grunting voice.
+Jacobs' daughter was born with the head and face of a pig, and, at the time of publication in 1638–39, the daughter supposedly ate from a trough and spoke in a grunting voice.